IBM-Bluemix-Docs/StreamingAnalytics/faq.md

 {: #configure notoc}
 {: faq}

 The service is created and fully managed by IBM.
-Each service consists of a dedicated set of application nodes.
+Each service consists of a dedicated set of application resources.

 ## How do I develop Streams applications?
 {: #streamsapp notoc}